 The statute of limitations controls how long a plaintiff has to file a claim of negligence against a defendant.
 The time for bringing a case differs depending on whether the injured pedestrian lives or dies.

-According to Florida Statute §95.11, the statute of limitations in personal injury cases is generally four years subject to certain exceptions.
+According to Florida Statute §95.11, the statute of limitations in personal injury cases is generally two years subject to certain exceptions.
 Working with a Florida personal injury attorney is the best way to preserve your legal rights and ensure that your lawsuit is filed before the statute expires.

 Damage awards will vary according to the age of the person injured, the severity of the injury, the impact of the injury on the plaintiff’s life and work, whether the pedestrian shares any liability for the accident, and other factors.
 In negligence lawsuits, damages fall into three types: economic, noneconomic, and punitive.